 - 1. All designs must have been arranged by the exhibitor. - 2.
 Design container will be judged as part of the arrangement. - 3.
-Containers should have exhibitors name on the bottom. - 4.
-Decorative wood, backgrounds, figurines, candles, etc, may be used in all designs. - Fresh cut plant materials must be used in all designs except dried arrangements.
-NO ARTIFICIAL FLOWERS OR FOLIAGE IS PERMITTED. - 6.
-Dried arrangements must include dried plant material. - Exhibitors are encouraged to replace spent blooms to keep exhibits looking fresh during Fair.
-The Superintendent will appreciate it.

-CLASS A - Fresh - Cut Plant Materials
+Containers should have exhibitors name on the bottom. - Decorative wood, backgrounds, figurines, candles, etc, may be used in all designs. - CLASS A Fresh Cut Plant Materials

-- Arrangement using weathered or driftwood
+- 1. Arrangement using weathered or driftwood

 - 2. Arrangement of gladiolas

 - 3. Arrangement of zinnias and any foliage

 - 4. Arrangement of roses

-- Arrangement of chrysanthemums & any foliage
+- 5. Arrangement of chrysanthemums & any foliage

 - 6. Arrangement of marigolds & any foliage

-- Arrangement of dahlias & any foliage
+- 7. Arrangement of dahlias & any foliage

 - 8. Basket of flowers and/or shrubs

 - 9. Any flowers & foliage, no shrubs

 - 10. Old settler design, pioneer days

 - 11. Bottle bouquet

 - 12. Arrangement in a kitchen container